fwip/mtg_pronouns/reworded_cards.md

 You may exile a black card from your hand rather than pay Unmask's mana cost.

 Target player reveals their hand.
 You choose a nonland card from it.
-They discards that card.
+That player discards that card.

 Unnatural Hunger 3BB
 ---------------